How to monetize a WordPress blog?

 #1.
 Renting Blog Space For Adverts

-Renting your blog space for adverts is most common and easy way to monetize your website.
+Renting your blog space for adverts is the most common and easy way to monetize your website.

 You can either directly sell advert space on your blog with simple WordPress plugins like advanced ads (check out best advert selling plugin supporting Adsense too) or you can create an account with buysellads.com or adclerks.com and rent your website space.